JohnSnowLabs/spark-nlp/docs/_posts/2020-09-13-sentence_detector_dl_healthcare_en.md

 In this model, we treated the sentence boundary detection task as a classification problem based on a paper {Deep-EOS: General-Purpose Neural Networks for Sentence Boundary Detection (2020, Stefan Schweter, Sajawel Ahmed) using CNN architecture.
 We also modified the original implemenation a little bit to cover broken sentences and some impossible end of line chars.

-Healthcare SDDL model is trained on domain (healthcare) specific text to generalize further on clinical notes.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>